lubomirkarlik/bananapi-radiation-monitor/README.md

 ## Software setup

-You have two options.
-The first (preferred) is to download a prepared image with preset values.
-Or install some debian based image on your BPI-M2 zero , install the necessary software components and run my python application, stored in src directory.
-The first option is the easiest.
+You have two options:
+ 1. Download a prepared image with preset values.
+ 2. Install a debian based image on your BPI-M2 zero, then install necessary software components and run the python application, stored in src directory.

-### How to use image:
+### How to use the image:

-Just download [geiger.img](https://drive.google.com/file/d/1pP6zhLzigkKEu4Vl4GHI0awQZ6XYNu6-/view?usp=sharing) and burn it on the SD card.
-To do it, You need some suitable software to upload the img to the sd card, for example [BalenaEtcher](https://www.balena.io/etcher), or [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/), or something similar, or the dd command in Linux CLI:
+Just download [geiger.img](https://drive.google.com/file/d/1pP6zhLzigkKEu4Vl4GHI0awQZ6XYNu6-/view?usp=sharing) and write it on the SD card.
+To do so, You need some suitable software to upload the img to the sd card, for example [BalenaEtcher](https://www.balena.io/etcher), or [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/), or something similar, or the dd command in Linux CLI:

   *sudo dd if=geiger.img of=/dev/mmcblkx*

   where mmcblkx must be replaced with appropriate name of SD card on your system.

 Insert prepared SD card to your BPI-M2 and plug power, system should start.
-After time You can configure geiger counter under Your needs trough console or via WiFi.
+After time You can configure geiger according to your needs trough console or via WiFi.
 If you use console just log in as root user.
 If you decide to use Wifi, wireless adapter on BPI-M2 is preconfigured as AP (access point) with BSSID _**geiger**_ and password _**12345678**_. just connect to this AP from your computer  and find out IP address of BPI-M2 from your DHCP server.
 Now you can use SSH client on your PC for login BPI-M2 on IP address 10.1.1.1.
 There are two system users defined.
 User _**root**_ and user _**pi**_.
 Both of them are set _**bananapi**_ password.
 After login , another steps are required.
 First of all:

-**Is strongly recommended to change passwords after first login due to security.**
+**Change the passwords after first login due to security.**

 Using the utility *armbian-config* change your wireless mode to client and connect BPI-M2 to your existing wireless network as client, or change secrets in file */etc/hostapd/hostapd.conf*.
 If you change wireless mode to client do not forget stop and disable DHCP server service.
 You can do it by